Code-Institute-Submissions/Pokemon-Pairs/README.md

 + Clicking the same card twice will not increase the amount of moves recorded.
 + Cards will disappear when a pair is chosen to prevent players from clicking them again.
 + User cannot click other cards whilst a pair is diappearing or the wrong pair is resetting.
-+ Users cannot swap difficulties halfway through a game.
++ players cannot swap difficulties halfway through a game.
 + User must fill in the required forms when sending feedback.
 + User must confirm that they have permission to use an email address.
 + User will receive a message if the game reaches near its api limit in one session.